ShootDot/flutter-for-chromebook/README.md

 # Installing Flutter in Chromebook

  1. Enable Linux on your Chromebook:
--   Open the "Settings" app and go to the "Linux (Beta)" section.
+   -   Open the "Settings" app and go to the "Advanced" section.
--   Click on "Turn On" to enable Linux.
+   -   Click on "Developers" and turn on "Linux development environment."
    -   Follow the on-screen instructions to set up Linux and create a username and password.
    2. Install the necessary dependencies:
 -   Open the Linux terminal and enter the following commands:
 ```bash
 sudo apt update